 - Table game manufacturers

-- Private equity firms, private and institutional investors with interests in gaming companies; and
+- Private equity firms, private and institutional investors with interests in gaming companies

 - Internet gaming vendors and equipment manufacturers.

-Harry helps clients in traditional gaming markets, and rapidly expanding sectors such as esports and sports betting, navigate regulatory waters in domestic and international jurisdictions, including: California, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio and Pennsylvania, as well as Ontario, Puerto Rico and Singapore.
+Harry helps clients in traditional gaming markets, and rapidly expanding sectors such as esports and sports betting, navigate regulatory waters in domestic and international jurisdictions, including California, Illinois, Maryland, Massachusetts, Michigan, New Jersey, New York, Ohio and Pennsylvania, as well as Ontario, Puerto Rico and Singapore.